 Yes, a lot of homeowners choose to do this, and some choose to open another equity line.

 3. Can I consolidate student loans into a mortgage?

 Yes, you can consolidate your student loans into your mortgage.
 This is also referred to as debt reshuffling, and it can be particularly attractive to those who have sufficient home equity.

 4. Do I need to pay taxes on a cash-out refinance?

 Since the cash you take out through a cash-out refinance is a loan, it is not considered income by the IRS.
 As a result, you don’t need to report it when filing your taxes, though you may get a beneficial tax deduction if you do report it.
 To better understand your options, speak with a tax professional.

 Learn More About Cash-Out Refinancing From Assurance Financial

 Are you ready to refinance?
 At Assurance Financial, we have been servicing loans to customers since 2001.
-When you choose to work with us, you can speak with one of our loan officers or with our digital loan assistant, Abby.
+When you choose to work with us, you can speak with one of our loan officers.
 Our loan officers are available across multiple states, and they have the expertise and knowledge needed to guide your cash-out refinancing and find the best deal available to you.